 - And here’s the disappointing one.
 Large doses of booze elevate cortisol.
 What a bummer, you’ll have to live through a sober social life.
 And it’s no secret that most people drink to make others more interesting, so steel yourself for some arduous conversations.
 Also dehydration yanks up cortisol levels.
-So drinking lots of water and nixing the wine in silly amounts is the order of the day.
+So drink lots of water, and nix the wine.

 Monitor Your Cakehole

-Eating properly plays a humungous part in fertility.
+Eating properly plays a humongous part in fertility.
 Hormones rely on certain vitamins and minerals to function properly.
 Here are the biggies:

 - Upload some vitamin C. It boosts the performance of both sperm and aids eggs and reproductive organs of the female.
 So grab some berries and oranges.
 Scoffing the food of monkeys can’t be wrong.